San Francisco Public Defender's Office: History

 The Public Defender's office was founded in 1921 with only one attorney, former police officer Frank Egan, and no support staff.
 Over the course of Egan's tenure, the office grew to over a dozen attorneys and a few support staff.
 In 1932, Frank Egan was arrested for the murder of a close friend and former client whose financial affairs he had managed.
 He was ultimately convicted of first degree murder and sentenced to life in prison.

 Following Egan's arrest, Gerald J. Kenny was appointed Public Defender in 1932 and subsequently elected.
 Under the City Charter, San Francisco became the first and only city in the state to elect its Public Defender by popular vote.
 Kenny served for two decades, until his death in 1954.
 Kenny was a pioneer in the office's long tradition of helping former prisoners turn their lives around.

 Edward Mancuso was appointed in 1954 to complete Kenney's term, and he served until his retirement in 1974.
 Under Mancuso, the office began representing indigent people accused of misdemeanors as well as those accused of felonies.
 In 1965, Mancuso appointed the office's first African-American female attorney, Estella Dooley, who later established the Mental Health unit of the office.

 In 1974, Robert Nicco was appointed Public Defender and subsequently elected, after having served as Chief Attorney under Mancuso.
-Under Nicco, Fred Smith served as the office's first African-American Chief Attorney from 1974-1979, and the office hired Manoucher Farzan, who was the first Persian-American attorney in the United States.
+Under Nicco, Fred Smith served as the office's first African-American Chief Attorney from 1974 to 1979, and the office hired Manoucher Farzan, who was the first Persian-American attorney in the United States.